Based In Northampton

 Kidney Club Podcast Ep1

 Hope you enjoyed Kathryn’s story.
-If you are a kidney patient, carer or family member, then Kathryn is happy to help where she can.
-You can use the contact page or connect on social media, using the links below Kathryn’s picture at the top.
+If you are a kidney patient, carer or family member, then you can also have a page like Kathryn.
+You can use the contact page for more information